dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/1x-2x-upgrade.md

 ## Breaking Changes

 We have taken the opportunity to significantly refine our existing APIs and behaviors in 2.0.
 There are a few improvements that can require modifying existing application code, although we believe that for the majority of applications the impact will be low, in most cases requiring just recompilation and minimal guided changes to replace obsolete APIs.
+The following sections provide details about breaking changes.

-### New way of getting application services
+## New way of getting application services

 The recommended pattern for ASP.NET Core web applications has been updated for 2.0 in a way that broke the design-time logic EF Core used in 1.x.
 Previously at design-time, EF Core would try to invoke `Startup.ConfigureServices` directly in order to access the application's service provider.
 In ASP.NET Core 2.0, Configuration is initialized outside of the `Startup` class.
 Applications using EF Core typically access their connection string from Configuration, so `Startup` by itself is no longer sufficient.
 If you upgrade an ASP.NET Core 1.x application, you may receive the following error when using the EF Core tools.